Neurogenetics: Current research

 Neurogenetics is a field that is rapidly expanding and growing.
 The current areas of research are very diverse in their focuses.
 One area deals with molecular processes and the function of certain proteins, often in conjunction with cell signaling and neurotransmitter release, cell development and repair, or neuronal plasticity.
 Behavioral and cognitive areas of research continue to expand in an effort to pinpoint contributing genetic factors.
 As a result of the expanding neurogenetics field a better understanding of specific neurological disorders and phenotypes has arisen with direct correlation to genetic mutations.
-With severe disorders such as epilepsy, brain malformations, or mental retardation a single gene or causative condition has been identified 60% of the time; however, the milder the intellectual handicap the lower chance a specific genetic cause has been pinpointed.
+With severe disorders such as epilepsy, brain malformations, or intellectual disability a single gene or causative condition has been identified 60% of the time; however, the milder the intellectual handicap the lower chance a specific genetic cause has been pinpointed.
 Autism for example is only linked to a specific, mutated gene about 15–20% of the time while the mildest forms of mental handicaps are only being accounted for genetically less than 5% of the time.
 Research in neurogenetics has yielded some promising results, though, in that mutations at specific gene loci have been linked to harmful phenotypes and their resulting disorders.
 For instance a frameshift mutation or a missense mutation at the DCX gene location causes a neuronal migration defect also known as lissencephaly.
 Another example is the ROBO3 gene where a mutation alters axon length negatively impacting neuronal connections.
 Horizontal gaze palsy with progressive scoliosis (HGPPS) accompanies a mutation here.
 These are just a few examples of what current research in the field of neurogenetics has achieved.